Fault Tolerance by Construction: Faults on ZX Diagrams

-To apply a $Y$ fault, we decompose it into its $X$ and $Z$ components.
-This only holds up to some global phase.
-We can do this unambiguously, as we only consider diagrams up to a global phase.
-Specifically, this means that we also do not have to care about the order of the decomposition, i.e.\@ whether we decompose the $Y$ into an $X$ and a $Z$ or a $Z$ and an $X$.

-\autoref{fig:fault-examples-ZX} (a), (b) showcase the fault locations of an example diagram and an example fault on that diagram.
+\autoref{fig:fault-examples-ZX} (a), (b) showcase the spacetime locations of an example diagram and an example Pauli operator on that diagram.

-Once again, we can consider noise models as sets of atomic faults which define the effects of individual fault events.
+Once again, we can model faults as Pauli operators acting on some diagram.
+Noise models are, once more, defined as sets of atomic faults that define the effects of individual fault events.
 However, while noise models on quantum circuits tend to be dependent on where the qubits flow through the circuit and what the gates are, one key feature of the ZX calculus is that it does not always admit such an interpretation.
 For example, when synthesising a quantum circuit, we go via intermediate steps that do not have a physical interpretation.
-To leverage this key property of the ZX calculus, we will define one special noise model that is agnostic to how the ZX diagram corresponds to a quantum circuit: \begin{definition}[Edge-flip noise model] Let $D$ be a ZX diagram.
+To leverage this key property of the ZX calculus, we will define a special noise model that is agnostic to how the ZX diagram corresponds to a quantum circuit: \begin{definition}[Edge-flip noise model] Let $D$ be a ZX diagram.
 The \emph{edge-flip noise model} on $D$ consists of all Paulis of weight one. \end{definition} Under edge-flip noise, atomic faults affect exactly one edge, independent of whether this edge is a qubit wire or internal to a gate.
 This means that edge-flip noise is preserved under \TextOCM, i.e.\@ dragging the spiders around.
-This rule is essential to reasoning in the ZX calculus and therefore desirable to maintain.
+This rule is essential to reasoning in the ZX calculus and, therefore, desirable to maintain.
 In particular, this preserves the time-agnostic nature of the ZX calculus --- under this noise model, it does not matter how time flows through the diagram.
 This allows us to treat space and time on an equal footing as stipulated by \textcite{gottesmanOpportunitiesChallenges2022}.

 Furthermore, we can once again define idealised submodels of edge-flip noise:

 \begin{definition}[Submodels of the edge-flip noise model] \emph{Submodels of the edge-flip noise model} are subsets of the edge-flip noise model that idealise certain edges as being fault-free by removing the corresponding atomic faults. \end{definition}